 - Prepare an incident response plan and have it on hand before an attack occurs.

-- Choose an incident response firm using effective A blockchain—the technology underlying bitcoin and other c...
+- Choose an incident response firm using effective A blockchain is a shared digital ledger, or a continually up...
 More analytics and A cryptocurrency (or crypto currency) is a digital asset des...
 More intelligence software, such as CipherTrace, to track the cryptocurrency payments made to the hackers.

 - Consider purchasing cybersecurity insurance.

 - Gather as much information as possible about the hackers and the attack before making the ransom payment.

 - Evaluate whether or not making a ransomware payment qualifies as a sanction violation.
 Sanctions violations can result in costly civil fines and even prison time for the ransomed party.

 - Pay in The term "Bitcoin" can either refer to Bitcoin the network, ...
 More; avoid using anonymity-enhancing technology or privacy coins to pay ransoms.

 - Report all ransomware attacks to national law enforcement.

 “There’s a lot of information that you can gather within a relatively short amount of time, before deciding to make that payment.
 That’s where the incident response firms can step in and help,” noted Ms. Clegg.

 “That’s where companies like CipherTrace can also step in and help.
 We can analyze payments that have already been made to that particular ransomware group or actor.
 Then we can make an informed decision about whether or not that payment may constitute a sanctions violation,” she added.
 “The Department of Treasury advised at the end of 2020 that payments made to sanctioned groups that are state entities can actually result in a sanctions violation for the victim.”